jeanCarloMachado/f/README.md

 # f

-f is a functional lib for php.
+f is a functional lib for php

+**Note: this lib is not optimized for performance yet**

 ## Currying

 ```php
 $threeArgs = function($a, $b, $c) {